Surely you've seen them in Bridal Magazines and on wedding sites.

 Is your music edited?

-I feel embarrassed that we even have to include this one, but there are some people out there who think your wedding is the club.
+I feel embarrassed that we even have to include this one, but there are some people out there who think your wedding is deserving of the audio equivalent of a high school locker room.
 It’s not.
 You don’t want Grandma having a heart attack because your DJ dropped the unedited version or I’m On A Boat or Greased Lighting (which is a dirty, dirty, dirty song).

-Radio Edits are the way to go, usually edited for language (not content) and it’s the fine balance between Lewis Black and Kidz bop.
+Radio Edits are the way to go, usually edited for language (not content) and it’s the fine balance between Chris Rock and Kidz Bop.

 What’s in the contract and how do we pay you?